jeanmarcjones/reactnd-project-readable/README.md

 ## TL;DR

-To get started developing right away:
+To view the project you must:

 * Start backend sever (see Backend Server section)
 * install all project dependencies with `npm install`